Documentation Index

 Server redundancy configuration

-To prevent data loss and minimize service impact in occurrence of failures, you can set server redundancy.
+You can configure server redundancy to prevent data loss and minimize service impact in the event of a failure.
 Cloud DB for MySQL creates a Master Server and a Standby Master Server, which automatically Fails over to a Standby Master Server in the event of a Master Server failure.
-As the redundancy is provided with the DNS method, no additional application change is required.
+Because redundancy is provided through a DNS-based method, no application changes are required.

 To configure server redundancy, click and select Support high availability when creating the MySQL Server.

-For MySQL Servers that have been created and are in operation, you can check monitoring for server performance and operating system status as well as occurred events, and manage them for stable cache service from NAVER Cloud Platform console.
+You can monitor server performance and operating system status and review events for running MySQL servers from the NAVER Cloud Platform console to manage database services in a stable manner.
 You can also utilize NAVER Cloud Platform's Cloud Insight to set up events, notifications, and alarms.

 Caution

-Additional fees apply when you request a subscription to Cloud Insight.
-For an introduction on Cloud Insight and details about its pricing plans, see Services > Management & Governance > Cloud Insight in NAVER Cloud Platform portal.
+Additional fees apply when you subscribe to Cloud Insight.
+For more information on Cloud Insight introduction and pricing, see Services > Management & Governance > Cloud Insight on the NAVER Cloud Platform portal.

 You can create sub accounts in addition to the main user account and set various management and administration permissions for Cloud DB for MySQL.
-You can design permissions by utilizing the System Managed and User Created policies in NAVER Cloud Platform's Sub Account.
+You can design permissions by using system-managed and user-created policies in Sub Account on the NAVER Cloud Platform.

 Note

-Sub Account is a service provided free of charge upon subscription request.
-For a detailed description of Sub Account and its pricing plans, see the Services > Management & Governance > Sub Account menu in NAVER Cloud Platform portal.
+Sub Account is a free service with no additional charges.
+For detailed information about Sub Account and its pricing, see Services > Management & Governance > Sub Account on the NAVER Cloud Platform portal.

 Set read load balancing